 Updating a design can also be relatively painful, and bring with it lots of stress, heavy costs, and uncertainty that the website will perform as well or better for a small business owner.
 All of these factors make the owners or managers of SMBs averse to the idea of changing their website design.
 So, the question we wanted DFW residents to answer was, “How likely are you to use a local business if you consider their website ‘ugly’?”

-The residents of the Metroplex – listed as the #2 (Plano), #5 (Dallas) and #12 (Fort Worth) most vain cities in the nation last year – answered with a resounding answer that an ugly website would make them refrain from using a local business.
-With 0% of respondents stating that they would be ‘very likely’ to use a local business, no matter what their website looks like, and 77.46% resonding as “not sure,” “not likely,” or “not at all likely.”
+The residents of the Metroplex – listed as the #2 (Plano), #5 (Dallas), and #12 (Fort Worth) most vain cities in the nation last year – answered with a resounding answer that an ugly website would make them refrain from using a local business.
+With 0% of respondents stated that they would be ‘very likely’ to use a local business, no matter what their website looks like, and 77.46% responding as “not sure,” “not likely,” or “not at all likely.”
 That’s a large chunk of your potential target audience that might continue looking for another business or just be turned off on your company.

 DFW residents were asked about their patronage of a business if the website did not meet their aesthetic standards

 While the ugliness of a website is subjective, I think we can all agree there are some standard best practices for making a website more appealing.
 Those include easy-to-use navigation, a lack of flashing or glittery images, design elements arranged nicely, and a consistent color scheme.
 These standards lead us to make some recommendations to ensure your website doesn’t fall into the ugly spectrum.

 - Consider a new website design and layout about every 4 years

 - If you’re on a tight budget, there are inexpensive ways to get a new design.
 Check out 99designs.com, Microlancer, or Themeforest to find a layout or get one customized.